 Alcohol: Is It Worth Giving Up For A Month?

-It has been previously thought that small amounts of drinking during the week are not harmful, and can even be beneficial - however, a recent study published in The Lancet has found that 'no alcohol can be considered good for you' given that alcohol can be attributed to 2.8 million deaths a year worldwide, with the majority of these being amongst men.
+It has been previously thought that small amounts of drinking during the week is not harmful, and can even be beneficial.
+However, a recent study published in The Lancet has found that 'no alcohol can be considered good for you' given that alcohol can be attributed to 2.8 million deaths a year worldwide, with the majority of these being amongst men.

-So given that research has found that 'no alcohol' is good for - just how beneficial is giving up drinking for a month.
-The answer is actually very.
+So given that research has found that 'no alcohol' is good for - just how beneficial is giving up drinking for a month?
+The answer is: very.
 Giving up alcohol, even just for a short period of time has been found to be incredibly beneficial to overall mental and physical health - and at least for that month reduces the risk of 'accidental alcohol-related death'.

-Clearly, people enjoy drinking, with over a third of the world's population suggesting they drink weekly, and many would never consider giving it up permanently - particularly with Christmas just about on the horizon.
+Clearly, people enjoy drinking, with over a third of the world's population suggesting they drink weekly, and many would never consider giving it up permanently.
+And that's okay!
 But being more responsible with drinking is certainly beneficial for your health, and even taking an extended period of time away from alcohol can 'make you feel like a different person'.

 Leave a comment